rawadhossain/Hashnode-Blogs/cm31daqdn000808m55udw0hiy.md

 Imagine you’re starting a small online business.
 You’ll need a website, some storage facility to product photos, and a system to manage orders.
 Instead of buying a bunch of servers, which is costly and requires maintenance, you can rent space in the cloud.

+The Cloud is a big change from traditional computing models, giving businesses and individuals a more flexible, cost-effective, and scalable way to manage their data and applications.
+Whether you're running a small online store, managing a team remotely, or just storing personal data, the Cloud offers the infrastructure and tools needed to work efficiently and effectively in a digital world.

+### Types of Cloud Computing Services

+Cloud computing services are mainly categorized into the following:

+* **Infrastructure as a Service (IaaS):**
+    Offers basic computing infrastructure like virtual machines, storage, and networks.
+It's perfect for users who need the flexibility to build and customize their systems from scratch.
+Example**:** Amazon EC2, Google Compute Engine.

+* **Platform as a Service (PaaS):**
+    PaaS provides a platform and environment to build, test, and deploy applications.
+Developers can use these platforms without worrying about managing the underlying infrastructure.
+Example: Microsoft Azure App Service, Google App Engine.

+* **Software as a Service (SaaS):**

+    SaaS offers a complete software solution that you buy on a **pay-as-you-go** basis from a cloud service provider.
+Most SaaS applications can be used directly from a web browser without needing any downloads or installations.
+Example: Google Workspace, Salesforce, Outlook.

 ## Amazon Web Servies (AWS)

 Amazon Web Services (AWS) is a cloud computing platform that allows developers and businesses to build, deploy, and manage services and applications without having to own physical hardware.